ndd21/PHYS281/docs/demo-classes.md

         y = C_1 x + C_0

-        defined by the two points, where C_1 defined the gradient and C_0 defines the y-intercept.
+        defined by the two points, where C_1 defines the gradient and C_0 defines the y-intercept.
         """